-- National and local government; - Schools, colleges and universities; - Charities, voluntary and non-profit organisations; - Health Service, Social services and other caring professions; - The church and other religious organisations; - Anything is... - Financial and legal firms; - PR, advertising, sales and marketing companies; - Television companies and publishing houses.
+- National and local government - Schools, colleges and universities - Charities, voluntary and non-profit organisations - Health Service, Social services and other caring professions - The church and other religious organisations - Financial and legal firms - PR, advertising, sales and marketing companies - Television companies and publishing houses

-GCSE Grade 5 or above in English is essential.
+GCSE Grade 5 or above in English Language is essential.
 GCSE RS Grade 5 or above is desirable.
 Students of all faiths and no faith are welcome.

-OCR Mrs S Sunderland / Mrs Martin
+OCR Mrs N Martin/ Mrs S Gault